Erica-Tan/Average-number-of-business-visitors-in-New-Zealand/README.md

 # Average number of business visitors in New Zealand, 1998-2010

-Predicted the average number of business visitors in New Zealand.
+Forecasted the average number of business visitors in New Zealand.
 You can download the dataset in the `data` folder.

 ### Install the requirements